EPFL-LCN/neuronaldynamics-exercises/doc/exercises/spatial-working-memory.rst

 The dynamics of the NMDA receptor are implemented in the function :func:`.working_memory_network.wm_model.simulate_wm`.
 Look for the equations ``excit_lif_dynamics`` in the source code.

-* In the model used here, what is the timescale (in milliseconds) of the fast rise.
+* In the model used here, what is the timescale (in milliseconds) of the fast rise?
 What is the timescale of the slow decay?

 **References**
 --------------